connorjnel/ztm-python-dev/01-python-intro/python-intro.md

 When running python actually running cpython - written in c and python Python code > Interpreter > Byte code > CPYTHON VM > Machine Code (kinda like java)

+## Python Syntax

+print() - Prints enclosed to screen input() - Allows user input var = x - How to assign variables, variables have local scope to region, cant declare empty variables concatenation - Similar to JS, just use "string" + var `#` - Used to comment python, single line docstring = Comments inside """Comment""" placed before or inside var/functions explaining what code does